gabriel-ing/Quickstarts/FHIRServer/CreateAFHIRSeverIn5Minutes.md

 # Create a FHIR Server in 5 minutes with IRIS Health Community

-This article provides a programatic way to rapidly create a local FHIR server with the Community edition of IRIS Health, pre-loaded with synthetic data from Synthea.
+This article provides a programatic way to rapidly create a FHIR server with InterSystems IRIS For Health, pre-loaded with synthetic data from Synthea.

-The only requirement for this is having [Docker](https://www.docker.com/) installed.
-While I include instructions for downloading IRIS Health Community locally with docker, the rest of the process would apply to any other instance of IRIS Health.
+This guide is based on using the InterSystems IRIS for Health Community Edition, which can be downloaded and run with docker.
+For full installation instructions, see [Getting Started with InterSystems IRIS Community Edition](GettingStartedWithIRISCommunity\GettingStartedWithIRISCommunity.md).
+The command to download and run this is included below, but the instructions are limited.
+The general process can be followed with any other instance of InterSystems IRIS For Health.

-## Create Synthetic data
+## Optional: Create Synthetic data

 Before setting up IRIS health and the FHIR Server, we can create synthetic data with [Synthea](https://synthetichealth.github.io/synthea/).
 The [InterSystems Developer Community](https://github.com/intersystems-community/irisdemo-base-synthea/tree/master) has helpfully created a docker image to simplify this process to a single command: